Teaching and education sector

 Explore your options

-To be employed as a teacher in state-maintained schools (excluding academies) you will need to gain QTS (Qualified Teacher Status) through a period of initial teacher training (ITT) and an induction period as a newly qualified teacher (NQT).
-Although QTS is not a requirement for teaching in academies or independent schools, it may be preferred.
+To be employed as a teacher in state-maintained schools (excluding academies) you will need to gain QTS (Qualified Teacher Status) through a period of initial teacher training (ITT) and a 2 year induction period as an Early Career Teacher (ECT).
+Although QTS is not a requirement for teaching in academies or independent schools, it may be desirable.

 If you want to explore the teaching sector, learn more with the below resources